Absolute parallelism for 2-nondegenerate CR structures via bigraded Tanaka prolongation: Introduction

 a particular case of \eqref{maxmod} with $n=3$.
 Finally, for $\dim M=7$ there are no $2$-nondegenerate CR structures with $2$-dimensional Levi kernel.

-\begin{rem} Several words about the potential importance of CR structures with regular symbols.
-Starting with $\dim M=7$, the space of non-equivalent symbols of $2$-nondegenerate CR structures with $1$-dimensional Levi kernel is large and contains continuous parameters (moduli).
-As a matter of fact, the classification of such symbols is equivalent to the classification of pairs consisting of a real line $\ell$ of nondegenerate Hermitian forms of arbitrary signature and a complex line $A$ of self-adjoint, anti-linear operators in a complex vector space of dimension $\frac{1}{2}(\dim M-3)$, up to a change of a basis in this space (see Proposition \ref{reduction_of_equivalence}).
-As far as we know, this classification problem is solved in the case of positive-definite Hermitian forms only (\cite{vuji}), and even in this case the normal forms contain continuous parameters related to the eigenvalues of $A^2$ -- a line of linear self-adjoint operators.
-The case of sign-indefinite Hermitian forms is richer, as evidenced by the well known problem of normal forms for pairs consisting of a real line of nondegenerate Hermitian forms of arbitrary signature in a complex vector space and a complex line of self-adjoint linear operators on the same complex vector space (\cite[Theorem 5.1.1]{gohberg}: these normal forms in the sign-indefinite case may feature Jordan blocks as well).
-So, the regular symbols classified in the present paper represent a very small subset of all symbols.
-However, we conjecture: \emph{The CR symbol of a 2-nondegenerate, hypersurface-type CR structure admitting a transitive group of symmetries is regular}.
-If this conjecture is true, then the hypersurfaces given by \eqref{maxmod} would locally, up to equivalence, describe the maximally symmetric homogeneous models among 2-nondegenerate, hypersurface-type CR structures of a given dimension $\geq 7$ whose Levi kernel is $1$-dimensional. \end{rem}
+\begin{rem} Several words about the importance of CR structures with regular symbols: starting with $\dim M=7$, the space of non-equivalent symbols of $2$-nondegenerate, hypersurface-type CR structures with $1$-dimensional Levi kernel is large and contains continuous parameters (moduli).
+In fact, the classification of such symbols is equivalent to the classification of pairs consisting of a real line $\ell$ of nondegenerate Hermitian forms of arbitrary signature and a complex line $A$ of self-adjoint, anti-linear operators in a complex vector space of dimension $\frac{1}{2}(\dim M-3)$, up to a change of a basis in this space (see Proposition \ref{reduction_of_equivalence}).
+This classification was recently carried out in \cite {SZ20} in terms of a special canonical form containing continuous parameters.
+Hence, the regular CR symbols classified in the present paper represent a very small subset of all symbols.
+In fact, they form only a finite subset in the space of all CR symbols with given $\dim M\geq 7$, which itself depends on continuous parameters.
+However, \cite{SZ1} shows that for \emph{generic} nonregular symbols of $2$-nondegenerate, hypersurface-type, pseudo-convex CR structures with $1$-dimensional Levi kernel, there is no CR structure with this symbol admitting a transitive group of symmetries, and the same is true (\cite{Sykes}, in preparation) in dimensions 7 and 9 without assuming pseudoconvexity.
+Moreover (\cite {SZ2}), the hypersurfaces given by \eqref{maxmod} would locally -- up to equivalence -- describe the maximally symmetric homogeneous models among 2-nondegenerate, hypersurface-type CR structures of a given dimension $\geq 7$ whose Levi kernel is $1$-dimensional (without assuming regularity of the symbol). \end{rem}

-{\bf Acknowledgements:} We are grateful to Andrea Santi for pointing out several gaps in the earlier version of the article, and to Boris Doubrov for valuable discussions, especially concerning the construction of hypersurface realizations of maximally symmetric models.
+{\bf Acknowledgements:} We are grateful to Andrea Santi for pointing out several gaps in the earlier version of the article, to Boris Doubrov for valuable discussions, especially concerning the construction of hypersurface realizations of maximally symmetric models, and to David Sykes for carefully reading the paper and offering helpful comments.